Cesarean Childbirth (cont.)

 Infection: The risk of infection of the uterus is up to 20 times greater after cesarean delivery than after vaginal delivery.
 A number of factors contribute to infection, above and beyond the simple fact that an operation with an incision of the uterus has been performed.
 Generally, many conditions, such as a prolonged labor course, that often put a woman in a position of requiring a cesarean section may also make her more prone to developing infections.

 Clots: Blood clots can form in the pelvis or the leg.
-If a clot breaks off and travels (embolizes) to the lungs, it can cause of death and disability after delivery, whether it is vaginal or cesarean.
+If a clot breaks off and travels (embolizes) to the lungs, it can cause death or disability after delivery, whether it is vaginal or cesarean.
 However, women who undergo cesarean childbirths are much more prone to clots than women who deliver vaginally.
 Therefore, it is imperative that if you deliver by cesarean section, you must get up and walk within 24 hours after the operation or wear devices to passively massage the lower legs.